inmanta/examples/Training/1-basic-deployment.md

 ```

 Where we create both a project and an environment:
 - An environment is a single domain of management for the orchestrator.
-Each environment is completely isolated from every other one.
+Each environment is completely isolated from all the other environments.
 - For historic reasons, the term project has two meanings.
 A project (as we create here) is a folder for one or more environments.
 This is not the same thing as the project that has the `project.yml` which is the main entry point for the orchestrator to manage something.